MarkJohnstoneGitHub/VBA-IDictionary/README.md

 ## Testing
 Unit testing can be found in TestModuleDictionaryKeyValuePair.bas within the Ms Access database provided.
 The VBA Addin [Rubberduck](http://rubberduckvba.com/) is required to run the unit testing.

-Only tested on the Windows platform and would be appreciated if anyone can test it on the Mac platform.
+Only tested on the Windows platform VBA 7 and would be appreciated if anyone can test it on the Mac platform and for VB6.
 I don't anticipate any compatiblity issues if the compiler constants are appropriately set.

 ## Notes